Post-secondary Enrollment Option (PSEOP)

 The Post-secondary Enrollment Options program (PSEOP) at Kent State University is designed to provide qualified public high school students with the opportunity to enhance their high school education with a true college experience.

 The PSEOP program is not intended to replace coursework available in high school, or to provide high school students with a full-time college course load.

-Students accepted into the PSEO program typically select courses from Kent State University's Kent Core.
+Students accepted into the PSEOP program typically select courses from Kent State University's Kent Core Requirements.
 See "Kent Core Requirements" to view this list of courses.

-The PSEO program has two options for students to choose from:
+The PSEOP program has two options for students to choose from:

 By selecting Option B, high school students may earn both high school and college credit without paying tuition.
-Under Option B, students will also borrow required textbooks at no charge.
+Under Option B, students may also borrow required textbooks and course materials at no charge.
+Some exceptions may apply.

-Students selected to enroll at Kent State under either PSEOP option will be considered Kent State University students and are accountable for all policies, rules, procedures and deadlines in effect for students of Kent State University.
+Admitted Option A and Option B PSEOP students will be considered Kent State University students and are accountable for all policies, rules, procedures and deadlines in effect for students of Kent State University.
 These include items related to tuition payments, textbooks, advising, and registration.
 Students are expected to be familiar with PSEOP Student Handbook, as well as the information in the Schedule of Classes and Undergraduate Catalog.
-Students enrolled in the PSEO program are not eligible to receive financial aid or work on campus.

 Students seeking admission to the Kent State University Kent Campus PSEO program should generally meet or exceed the following guidelines.